iagoladeia/blackjack_in_python/README.md

 # blackjack_in_python

-Blackjack game coded in python.
+This is a simple Blackjack game I made in python.

+The code was written using Sublime Text-Editor and it can be played by calling the game_controller.py file.